antoniomuso/PeterPen/README.md

 # PeterPen
-The Peter's Pen is a project for handwriting recognition.we designed a pen with which we can capture data while a person is writing, and then send it to a server through a Wi-Fi connection.
+The Peter's Pen is a project for handwriting recognition.
+We designed a pen with which we can capture data while a person is writing, and then send it to a server through a Wi-Fi connection.
 The pen has been made with affordable chips and its body with a 3D printer.
 Two recognition systems have been implemented, one based on deep learning and the other on signal distances.
 On the available